 The issue may also be due to disk errors:

 - Please download Acronis Report and run it on the machine;

 - Running Acronis Report will produce text file that contains important information about your disks.
 The name of the file is report.txt;

 - Open report and take a look at the right-hand column:

 If it has an "E" letter as in the example above, this means that the disk has errors and needs to be checked.
 Identify the disk with errors as show on the screenshot in green The disk letter is displayed in the "O" column.

 - Go to the Command Prompt (Start-Run -> cmd):

 where DISK is the drive letter of the partition you need to check.
 Please note that checking the C: drive may require you to reboot the machine.

 - Reattempt the backup operation and see if the issue is resolved.

 If the issue persists, please create a system report as described in AcronisInfo Utility.
-Please send your support request to Acronis Customer Central and attach the system report and Acronis Report files to your request.
+Please send your support request to Acronis Support and attach the system report and Acronis Report files to your request.